Why Your website speed matters?

 - Optimize your UI(user interface) and UX(user experience) to mobile devices.

 You’ve just read my seven tips for improving your website.
-Now apply these points to your website.
+Now it’s time to put these tips into action.